bvinoth186/notes/cheat.md

 - Programmatic -  Access Key Id &  Secret Access Key
 - Console – User & Password
 - For region specific settings, add conditions as part of policy
+- For new users by default no permissions
+- https://<yourcompany or accountNo>.signin.aws.amazon.com/console - IAM users signin link
+- Power user - Access to all the AWS resources except management of groups,users with in IAM

 # STS – Security Token Service
 - Grants users limited & temp access to AWS resources